SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 print(f"Number of cores: {cores}, Number of threads: {2*cores}")
 ```

 A distributed application is in general any kind of application that parallelizes some or all of its workload.
-We are
-in these exercises only focusing on distributed data loading, which happens primarily only on the CPU.
+In these exercises we focus only on distributed data loading, which happens primarily only on the CPU.
 In `PyTorch` it
 is easy to parallelize data loading if you are using their dataset/data loader interface:

 ```python